charmoniumQ/PROBE/docs/lib_interpos/README.md

 # Future work {#sec:future-work}

+We would like to further evaluate the fidelity with which provenance tools ability to replay prior execution.

+We would like to develop further provenance applications.

 - This Docker _image_ should not be confused with a `Dockerfile`.
   A `Dockerfile` is much smaller and more convenient to send, but it does not necessarily build to a bit-wise reproducible Docker image.